reveal-co/hiring/backend/README.md

 ]
 ```
 5. The **Suggestions Service** then ask the **Timer Service** to set a timer to be notified when the first email of the sequence
-has to be sent (in the above example 3600).
+has to be sent (in the above example 3600 seconds).
 6. When the first breakpoint is reached the **Timer Service** notifies the **Suggestion Service**.
 If some suggested partners are still not accepted nor declined, the **Suggestion Service** asks the **Growth Policies Service**
 for the title, content and recipients of the email to be sent.
 Those values depend on three parameters: